 If we choose a larger scaling factor, the the error caused by curvature becomes smaller (as we will see in the next section).
-However, the numerical error gets bigger (as we can already see in the increasing differences).
+However, the numerical error gets bigger.
 We cannot scale down the components arbitrarily, but there is a different mathematical tool that we can use, which boils down to the same thing, as we'll see in the next section.